rydeom/TFLM_Riotee/README.md

  - Open the project's folder via `File->Open Folder`.

 Adjust the three configuration keys in [.vscode/settings.json](.vscode/settings.json) according to your setup:
- - `sdkRoot`: Path to the Riotee SDK
+ - `rioteeSdkRoot`: Path to the Riotee SDK
  - `operSys`: Mac, Linux or Win32
  - `gnuInstallRoot`: Location of arm-none-eabi toolchain, leave empty if it is in your `PATH` variable already.